 console.log() statement so it will log "hey!" to the console.
 This is just to illustrate that we can make changes directly to our code from inside of DevTools.
 This is a great way to experiment with code because none of these changes are permanent.
 Also, when we do add

-At this point, we just need one breakpoint (blue arrow) by line 10.
+At this point, we just need one breakpoint (red dot) by line 15.
 Make sure that you've added a breakpoint to the correct line, then fill out the form and submit it.

 In the GIF below, we are going to do several things.
 We'll summarize in a moment.

 First, we submit the form.
 (The fields have been pre-filled.)
 As you'll see, highlighted values show up next to many lines of code.
 Any time a statement is evaluated, DevTools will helpfully put the value of the statement to the right of the code.
 This is an easy way for us to see the value of each of our inputs in the example above.